salekali/DenseNeuralNetworkClassification-with-TensorFlow/README.md

 # DenseNeuralNetworkClassification-with-TensorFlow
-Code for running Random Forest Classification over a dataset of adults earning over and under $50,000.
+Code for running Dense Neural Network Classification over a dataset of adults earning over and under $50,000.